Dinting Viaduct: Deaths of 1855

-On the night of 18 September 1855, a passenger train was halted on the viaduct to a let a returning wakes week excursion train clear Dinting station just ahead.
+On the night of 18 September 1855, a passenger train was halted on the viaduct to let a returning wakes week excursion train clear Dinting station just ahead.
 The night was "exceedingly dark", causing some of the passengers to mistakenly think they had arrived at the station platform.
 From one carriage, three people left the train, stepping onto the low parapet of the viaduct, and fell to their deaths; another was pulled back from the door as passengers realised they were on the viaduct.
 After a few minutes, the viaduct night watchman found the three of them lying side by side on the grass in the valley.
 Two had been instantly killed, and the third died within an hour.

 The following day, an inquest was opened at the Plough Inn, Dinting, where the deceased were confirmed to be Jane Hadfield, John Healey and Thomas Priestnall.
 It returned a verdict of accidental death and recommended the railway company put up a fence on the parapet of the viaduct to prevent similar accidents, and to move the signal closer to Manchester so that passenger trains cannot stop on the viaduct.